 AZRE Stockholder Notification: Robbins LLP Urges Investors to Contact the Firm for More Information About the Class Action Against Azure Power Global Limited (AZRE)

-SAN DIEGO, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Azure Power Global Limited AZRE securities between June 15, 2021 and August 26, 2022, for violations of the Securities Exchange Act of 1934.
+/EIN News/ -- SAN DIEGO, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Azure Power Global Limited (NYSE:AZRE) securities between June 15, 2021 and August 26, 2022, for violations of the Securities Exchange Act of 1934.
 Azure sells renewable power in India on long-term fixed price contracts.

 If you would like more information about Azure Power Global Limited's misconduct, click here.